pypsa-meets-earth/pypsa-earth/doc/installation.rst

     .../pypsa-earth (pypsa-earth) % conda activate pypsa-earth

 Note please that activation is local to the currently open shell.
-Every time you open a new terminal window `pypsa-earth` environment shold be activated again to supply the workflow with all the dependencies it needs.
+Every time you open a new terminal window `pypsa-earth` environment should be activated again to supply the workflow with all the dependencies it needs.

 In case mamba did not work for you, you might want to try conda instead: